-- You’re having different sensations in your hands and feet.2
+You’re having different sensations in your hands and feet

 - You have numbness and tingling in your fingers and toes.
 This can be as gentle as feeling a “prickling” to as painful as feeling “pins and needles.”

-- You feel like you’re wearing a tight sock or gloves.
+- You feel like you’re wearing tight socks or gloves.
 This uncomfortable sensation can also feel like a band is tightly tied around your wrists or ankles.

 - You feel a buzzing in your hands and/or feet.
 Unlike the pins and needles sensation, this feels like tiny electric shocks.

 - You get sharp pains in your extremities.
 These are brief but intense pains that feel like being stuck with a needle or touched with a hot poker.

 - Your hands and feet are more sensitive.
 Normal sensations that didn’t bother you before are now more painful.
 Cold air and surfaces are common irritants.

 - You struggle with dry mouth.
 You may have found yourself sucking on hard candy, chewing gum, or drinking more to relieve the discomfort.